 That busy season of life - Fall 2010 - was when I first started piecing together the original design for The Daily Page.
 It's funny how a single piece of paper can change your life, but I think paper and I always had a destiny that was written (ha!) in the stars.
 Or, in one of my planners, if I'm being honest.

-Today I've sold over 20,000 copies of The Daily Page in printable, digital and notepad form, and have an Etsy Shop that is ranked among the top 2% in the world.
+Today I work as a social media consutant for multiple brands, have sold over 20,000 copies of The Daily Page in printable, digital and notepad form, and have an Etsy Shop that is ranked among the top 2% in the world.
 But best of all, my design has helped people improve their lives, and that is what gets me out of bed in the morning.

 I have spent the past 8 years perfecting my design while using The Daily Page method to build a business and live my happiest, healthiest life.
-My passion and greatest joy is getting to share what I've learned (and what I'm still learning!) with you.
+My passion and greatest joy is getting to share what I've learned (and what I'm still learning!) with you through consulting, online training, and my podcast.
 Thanks for being here.

 Walter is our 6 year old Jack Russell Terrier.
 Find more of him at #WalterBtheJRT

 Dani Bruflodt is a 2004 graduate of Mabel-Canton High School, where she graduated in a class of 28 kids, got detention twice, got cut from the volleyball team (also twice) and was voted most creative.
 In 2008 she graduated from Luther College, where she was the editor of the yearbook, spent too much time on her Dell Inspiron, and was regularly seen floating down the Upper Iowa River in an inner-tube.